A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

 A bijection on $\{0,1\}^k$ is, in essence, a \emph{permutation} on $\{s_1,s_2,\ldots,s_{2^k}\}$, where each $s_i$ is lexicographically the $i$th string in $\{0,1\}^k$, and thus it can be expressed as the multiplication of a finite number of \emph{transpositions}, each of which swaps between two distinct numbers.
-This can be done by $SWAP_{i,j}$, defined in the proof of Lemma \ref{lemma:special}. \end{proof}
+This can be done by an application of the multiple composition of the corresponding $SWAP_{i,i+j}$, which is defined in the proof of Lemma \ref{lemma:special}(6).
+Therefore, $h$ belongs to $\hatsquareqp$. \end{proof}

 Given a quantum state $\qubit{\phi}$, it is possible to apply simultaneously a quantum function $f$ to the first $k$ qubits of $\qubit{\phi}$ and another quantum function $g$ to the rest.

 \begin{lemma} Given $f,g\in\hatsquareqp$ and $k\in\nat^{+}$, the quantum function $f^{\leq k}\otimes g$, which is defined by